civicrm/cv-nodejs/README.md

 ```

 Note that the previous examples specify the full subcommand (i.e.  all
-options are passed in one string).
-If wish you to break them up, pass an
+options are passed in one string which is executed as-is).
+If you wish
-array.
-Each array item will be automatically escaped.
+to break them up, pass an array.
+Each array item will be automatically
+escaped.

 This is particularly useful with the `php:eval` subcommand -- which often
 involves passing unusual characters, e.g.